falble/group-project_2019_enterprise-ICT-architectures/README.md

 # group-project_2019_enterprise-ICT-architectures
 Group Project for the Enterprise ICT Architecture.
-The goal was trying to solve a given problem implementing a new solution based on an ICT architecture.
+The goal was trying to solve a given problem implementing a new solution based on ICT architectures.

 **Francesco Albertini**, **Davide Boero**, **Salvatore Faraone**, **Filippo Lafronza**, **Guglielmo Ranieri**.